Category: Major League

 Black Ball in Evansville: Diamonds in the Shadows 1900-1960s.

-Coming this Summer.
+Now Available.
 Don’t Miss It.
 While researching my first baseball in Evansville book I knew I had to write another on the subject.
 I urge baseball lovers to step up to the plate for another taste of baseball in the Pocket City from Evansville’s own M.T.
 Publishing Company.
-Be one of the first to…
+This topic is one I couldn’t wait…

 -